ajdoc/ajd-validation/docs/usage.md

 But if the validation passes any of the rules defined it will not output error.
 Basically this definition meant if any of the rules passes field passes.

 ## Passing multiple fields
-- Usefult when some fields have the same validation definition
+- Useful when some fields have the same validation definition
 - You can pass an array of fields in check where the validation will try to find and map the field to the value if the value is a key value pair array.
 If the value is not an array it will just repeat the validation for the fields.
 - **Do note this will combine both the promise and validation result for all the fields so if one the field fails the promise and validation result fails.**